 It may seem like you have a lot to learn and remember.
 However, it all falls into place when you go out on a placement and start using your new skills.
 Feedback from students on placements backs this up time and time again.

 Will I be able to study as I haven't studied in years?

 Absolutely!
 IMPACT has helped hundreds of people realise their dreams through acquiring a qualification.
 Our staff are specialists in their own fields and have many strategies, tips and tricks to help you even if it has been a long time since you learned something new.

 What if I am not a good speller?

 You can use computers to type up all assignments, and we have one day a week where we can use a computer room.
 Together we can come up with something that works well for you.

 How much homework do I need to do?

-It is best to try and answer a couple of questions a night.
+If you do not complete work within the class times, it is best to try and answer a couple of questions each night.
 This helps to keep information fresh in your mind, and it sometimes helps if you do a little bit often.
 It is also a good idea to get your own little study space, so when you sit down you know it is time to work.
-And don't forget to ask lots of questions, study with a buddy and remember your tutor is always there to help.
+And don't forget to ask lots of questions.

 Meet Sue, your HAC trainer